Learning-based Robust Optimization: Procedures and Statistical Guarantees: Introduction

 \section{Introduction}

 Many optimization problems in industrial applications contain uncertain parameters in constraints where the enforcement of feasibility is of importance.
-Coupled with the complexity growth and the proliferation of data in modern applications, these problems increasingly arise in large-scale and data-driven environments.
-This paper aims to build procedures to find good-quality solutions for these uncertain optimization problems that are tractable and statistically accurate for high-dimensional or limited data situations.
+This paper aims to build procedures to find good-quality solutions for these problems that are tractable and statistically accurate for high-dimensional or limited data situations.

 To locate our scope of study, we consider situations where the uncertainty in the constraints is ``stochastic", and a risk-averse modeler wants the solution to be feasible ``most of the time" while not making the decision space overly conservative.
 One common framework to define feasibility in this context is via a chance-constrained program (CCP)